US isolated as trade outrage roils G7 ministerial meet - Journal du Cameroun

 “I believe there was a comment out there that this was the G6 plus one.
 It was not.
 This was the G7.
 We believe in the G7.”

-On Friday, Trump mooted the possibility of scrapping the 24-year-old North American Free Trade Agreement in favor of seeking bilateral agreements with Canada and Mexico.
+Trump has suggested the 24-year-old North American Free Trade Agreement might be scrapped in favor of seeking bilateral agreements with Canada and Mexico.

 G7 governments were also digesting Trump’s threats to impose tariffs on hundreds of billions of dollars in US auto imports on purported national security grounds.